 An automotive scan tool is an electronic device the technician uses to decode serial data, communicate with modules, diagnose problems, and sometimes reprogram vehicle control modules.

 Remember that a scan tool is only as good as the user’s understanding of the data.
 When used with the proper reference materials, a scan tool can significantly help a knowledgeable, experienced technician performing computer-related diagnostics.
-Often the device is more than a help; it's a necessity.
+Often, the device is more than a help; it's a necessity.
 But it cannot solve problems by itself.
 Understanding the data and accurately interpreting the information displayed is the key.
 The technician, not the tool, is the diagnostician.

 Four Types of Scan Tools are available: